 "An individual eligible to be a staff governor at the school may not be appointed as a local authority governor."

-This process also takes account of the Governance handbook- (pages 29 to 30) which states the following:
+This process also takes account of the governance handbook - maintained schools governance guide - 5 governance structures which states the following:

 To ensure that governing boards can operate efficiently, it is essential that where possible they have a full complement of governors who possess the skills and experience required for the governing board to be effective.

-The local authority will make every effort to ensure that local authority governor vacancies do not remain open for an unreasonable period.
+The local authority will make every effort to ensure that local authority governor vacancies do not remain open for an unreasonable period of time.
 The governor support service will update elected members on a monthly basis with regard to current vacancies and will welcome any suggestions they may have for potential nominees.

 The process